CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_KRING.md

 **Description**

-Returns all cell indexes in a **filled square k-ring** centered at the origin in no particular order.
+Returns all Quadbin cell indexes in a **filled square k-ring** centered at the origin in no particular order.

 * `origin`: `INT64` Quadbin index of the origin.
 * `size`: `INT64` size of the ring (distance from the origin).